radar/guides/make-your-own-gem.md

     └── test
         └── test_hola.rb

-Our `Rakefile` gives us some simple automation for running tests.
+The `Rakefile` gives you some simple automation for running tests:

     % cat Rakefile
     require 'rake/testtask'